k-CIR/cir-wiki/docs/bmic/03_bmic_bids/01_file_conversion_tools.md

     4. Follow the prompts, accept the license agreement
     5. Allow the installer to initialize Miniconda

+3. Create a new virtual environment for working with PET BIDS data
+    ```
+    conda create --name PETBIDS python=3.10
+    conda activate PETBIDS
+    ```

 ### PET2BIDS

 [PET2BIDS](https://github.com/openneuropet/PET2BIDS) is a well-validated tool for converting ecat7 (`.v`) and DICOM (`.dcm`) files to BIDS files.

-Assuming Python and conda (or miniconda) are already installed, we start by creating and activating a PETBIDS environment.
+Activate your PETBIDS environment.
 Remember that in Windows, you need to be using the "Anaconda Prompt".
 ```
-conda create --name PETBIDS python=3.10
 conda activate PETBIDS
 ```